withastro/docs/src/pages/en/guides/environment-variables.md

 Astro uses Vite for environment variables, and allows you to use any of its methods to get and set environment variables.

-Note that while _all_ environment variables are available in server-side code, only environment variables prefixed with `PUBLIC_` are avilable in client-side code for security purposes.
+Note that while _all_ environment variables are available in server-side code, only environment variables prefixed with `PUBLIC_` are available in client-side code for security purposes.

 See the official [Environment Variables example](https://github.com/withastro/astro/tree/main/examples/env-vars) for best practices.